Gravitational lens: Description

 Where no distortion in shape can be seen but the amount of light received from a background object changes in time.
 The lensing object may be stars in the Milky Way in one typical case, with the background source being stars in a remote galaxy, or, in another case, an even more distant quasar.
 In extreme cases, a star in a distant galaxy can act as a microlens and magnify another star much farther away.
 The first example of this was the star MACS J1149 Lensed Star 1 (also known as Icarus), thanks to the boost in flux due to the microlensing effect.

-Gravitational lenses act equally on all kinds of electromagnetic radiation, not just visible light, and also in non-electromagnetic radiation, like gravitational waves.
+Gravitational lenses act equally on all kinds of electromagnetic radiation, not just visible light, and also on non-electromagnetic radiation, like gravitational waves.
 Weak lensing effects are being studied for the cosmic microwave background as well as galaxy surveys.
 Strong lenses have been observed in radio and x-ray regimes as well.
 If a strong lens produces multiple images, there will be a relative time delay between two paths: that is, in one image the lensed object will be observed before the other image.